 Meeting begins: 1:30 PM

-50-50 draw: There was no 50/50 Draw in April, but it will return for our May monthly meeting.
-50/50 tickets are on sale at the beginning of each monthly meeting and during the first break.
-See Elaine or Hank Bouwman at one of the tables at the back of the room.
+50/50 Draw: Jo-Ann S and Janice H each won $64.00 at our September 26 monthly speaker meeting.
+Our 50/50 tickets are on sale at the beginning of each monthly meeting and during the 1st break.
+See Elaine or Hank B at one of the tables at the back of the room.

 Activity Groups Update

 It's not too late to sign-up!
 Just a reminder, in order to be on an activity participant list—you must sign-up online—even if you signed up for the same Activity last year.
 A couple of Activity Groups are closed to additional participants due to overwhelming demand, but most groups are still open.
 If you aren't sure, please contact the Activity Group leader directly or email firstname.lastname@example.org